Browser SSH Terminal Web UI

 Use Cases

-- Emergency access — SSH into servers from any device when you're away from your workstation.
+- Emergency access — Access servers running SSH from any device when you're away from your workstation.

-- Shared access — Give team members browser-based SSH without distributing SSH keys.
+- Shared access — Give team members browser-based access to SSH-enabled machines without distributing SSH keys to each member.

 - Locked-down environments — Access servers from networks that block SSH (port 22) but allow HTTPS.